iPGMail icon

 iPGMail now allows you to easily reply to encrypted text-based messages and includes the original text with "> " prefixed to the lines.
 This allows for more email like conversational exchanges, all with strong OpenPGP cryptographic protection.

-iPGMail supports PGP key generation (RSA) directly in the app and stores them securely using the iOS keychain for the application.
+iPGMail supports PGP key generation or import.
+The key database is secured using the highest level of iOS file protection and are only accessible when in use by the app.
 Using your own private PGP keys, you can encrypt and/or digitally sign any messages.
 Optionally, your public key can be attached to any message you send from the app so that the recipient can then import it into their own keychain, either on the phone or on any computer with PGP support.

 iPGMail will import your private keys so you can reuse your existing PGP identity and keys on your iPhone or iPad.
 Both public and private keys can be imported through the interfaces listed above.